How to Keep Bats Out of Your House

 If you wake up to bats in your room, you should be checked out by a doctor and get the necessary immunizations.

-There is a high likelihood that a bat is afflicted with rabies if it is behaving abnormally, such as by sleeping low to the ground or on your grass or home’s flooring.
+If a bat behaves abnormally, such as sleeping low to the ground or on your grass or home’s flooring, it is highly likely to be afflicted with rabies.

 Tips on How to Keep Bats Out of Your House